 PenFed: Best Overall

-PenFed allows you to borrow up to 90% combined loan to value (CLTV).
-PenFed covers your closing costs as long as you don’t pay off the HELOC within three years—otherwise, you’ll have to repay them.
-Additionally, as long as you pay at least $99 in interest on your line of credit during the previous 12 months, you won’t pay an annual fee (which is also $99).
+PenFed allows borrowers to take out a line of credit of up to 90% combined loan to value (CLTV).
+PenFed covers your closing costs as long as you don’t pay off your line of credit within three years—otherwise you’ll have to repay them.
+Additionally, as long as you pay at least $99 in interest on your line of credit during the year, you won’t pay an annual fee (which is also $99).
 The repayment period is up to 20 years following a 10-year draw period.
 HELOC amounts range from $25,000 to $500,000.

 Even though it’s a credit union that primarily serves military service members and their families, anyone can join if they become a member of one of PenFed’s affinity partners, such as the Coast Guard Auxiliary Association (CGAuxA), which may come with a small fee.
 A minimum deposit of $5 is also required to open a PenFed account.